 Probably the most shocking thing about such a sweet-looking animal is a new mom's strategy for escaping predators.
 If she encounters a particularly fast and dangerous one, chances are she will "drop" her joey to distract the predator long enough to escape.

-You can guess what happens to the baby from here, but that's the way of nature, even for the happiest animal on Earth.
+You can guess what happens to the baby from here, but that's the way of nature, even for the quokka, the happiest animal on Earth.